 Lobster Rolls, Italian Eats, Craft Beer

 TravelAwaits’ readers and writers love lobster rolls, and Boston serves up some of the best (shh — don’t tell Portland, Maine, listed below).
-Get your Boston lobster roll fix at Neptune Oyster, one of our picks for the 11 best restaurants in Boston, or Red’s Best in Boston Public Market.
+Get your Boston lobster roll fix at Neptune Oyster, one of the best restaurants in Boston, or Red’s Best in Boston Public Market.
 Both are in Boston’s historic North End, where you could eat your way through a day inspired by Michelle Snell’s favorite stops on a North End neighborhood food tour.

 Finally, the booming Boston beer scene deserves your consideration, even if you don’t drink.
-Many craft breweries’ tap rooms, including highly regarded Trillium at Fort Point, have kitchens on site.
+Many craft breweries’ tap rooms, including the highly regarded Trillium at Fort Point, have kitchens on site.
 Enjoy food created with locally sourced ingredients with or without a beer in hand.

 Want To Splash Out?
 Make yourself a reservation at the Whitney Hotel’s Peregrine restaurant in Boston’s luxurious Beacon Hill neighborhood.